survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 # Getting Started

 Make sure you are using a recent version of [Node.js](http://nodejs.org/) installed.
-Particularly older versions (e.g. 0.10) are problematic and require extra work, such as polyfilling `Promise` through `require('es6-promise').polyfill()`.
-This technique depends on the [es6-promise](https://www.npmjs.com/package/es6-promise) package.
 I recommend using at least the most recent LTS (Long-Term Support) version.
 Before going further, make sure you have `node` and `npm` commands available at your terminal.

+The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
+If you are unsure of something, refer there.

 T> It is possible to get a more controlled environment by using a solution such as [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Especially Vagrant comes with a performance penalty as it relies on a virtual machine.
 Vagrant is particularly useful in a team environment, though, as it gives you a predictable environment to develop against.

-T> The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
-If you are unsure of something, refer there.
+W> Particularly older versions (e.g. 0.10) are problematic and require extra work, such as polyfilling `Promise` through `require('es6-promise').polyfill()`.
+This technique depends on the [es6-promise](https://www.npmjs.com/package/es6-promise) package.

 ## Setting Up the Project